 Covers the history of wine and spirits.
 Focus of fermentation processes, and brand specifications.
 Lectures also include purchasing, storage, planning and operation of a beverage department, merchandising, mechanical controls and bar design.
+(Fall only)

-HRM 215-Marketing for the Hospitality Industry
+HRM 215-Marketing for the Hospitality Industry 3 Sem.-Hrs.
 Study of the theory and techniques of marketing including research of possible customs and competition.
 Merchandising, promotional tools and the other forms of advertising are also studied.
 Sales tools and selling techniques are stressed.
+(Fall only)